 The Best Places to Work Employee Ownership ListSince 2006, the March/April or May/June issue of the NCEO newsletter has listed the companies on the annual Fortune magazine "Best 100 Companies to Work For" list that have some kind of broad-based stock plan (ESOP, stock options or other individual equity, or employee stock purchase plan).
 Generally, about 40 of the organizations on the list (or about 55% of the organizations on the list that are not nonprofits or professional partnerships) have some kind of plan.
 Companies must have at least 1,000 employees to be on the list.
 A majority of public, but many are not.

 Members can access the list, which indicates the company and the kind of plan, through the newsletter archive in the members-only area.

 Corporate PerformanceWhile the studies on corporate performance have left most researchers fairly convinced that employee ownership and employee participation result in improved performance, we do not know a great deal about the texture of these results.
 What kinds of employee involvement work best?
 How durable are the changes?
 Do they plateau over time, for instance?
 In public companies, do ESOPs that are essentially just substitutes for 401(k) contributions, as many are, make any difference in performance, pro or con?
 In the equity plan area, we know even less.
 Do equity plans improve employee tenure or motivation?
 Do these companies have significantly different management cultures than comparable companies, and does that affect performance?
 Is there a threshold level for benefits from these plans to engage employees?

-We also know very little about the typical financial structure of ESOP companies, nor are there any recent national data on plan characteristics such as voting rights, board representation, leveraging, annual contributions to the plan, etc. since the 1987 GAO study.
+We also know very little about the typical financial structure of ESOP companies, nor are there any recent national data on plan characteristics such as voting rights, board representation, leveraging, annual contributions to the plan.